Rail Books - Free UK Postage on Orders Above £27.50!

 UK

 All orders for UK addresses are normally sent via Royal Mail 48 Hour (the business equivalent of 2nd class mail) which is not tracked although Royal Mail do confirm delivery of parcels.
-Orders of £27.50 and over are sent post free while shipping for orders under £27.50 is charged at £1.85 for orders under 500g or £2.25 for other orders.
+Orders of £27.50 and over are sent post free.
 If you require tracking for your order, tracking & courier options are available for a small fee.
 The appropriate shipping option can be selected as part of the checkout process.
 If the service that you require is not shown, please get in touch with us and we can quote for your desired service.

 Large, bulky or high value orders may be split in to multiple consignments or sent via courier.
 There is no additional charge for this and you will be advised at the order fulfillment stage if this happens.